sondi-ar/Archive/README.md

 ```

 ### Pornography in the Public Sphere
 When we think of how pornography is being consumed, it's usually something that belongs in the private sphere.
-In this part i'm looking at exemple in which pornography transgress the private sphere into the public sphere.
+In this part i'm looking at example in which pornography transgress the private sphere into the public sphere.

 #### Eye Museum
 <img src="https://raw.githubusercontent.com/sondi-ar/Archive/master/Documentation/img/public.png" width="70%"> <br/>
 An Event that took place in 2015 at the eye museum in Amsterdam.
 It was a recapitulation of the Wet Dreams Film Festival, 1970/1971 in Amsterdam, by one of its founders: artist and story teller Willem de Ridder.
+[3]

 #### La Fête du Slip
 <p align="center"><img src="https://raw.githubusercontent.com/sondi-ar/Archive/master/Documentation/img/public2.png" width="70%"></p> <br/>
 La Fête du Slip is an annual alternative-porn film festival held in Lausanne, Switzerland.
-It is Romandy's first and biggest multidisciplinary festival whose sole purpose is to focus on body, gender, and sexuality in art.
+It is Romandy's first and biggest multidisciplinary festival whose sole purpose is to focus on body, gender, and sexuality in art.[4]

 #### Porn Film Festival Vienna
 <p align="center"><img src="https://raw.githubusercontent.com/sondi-ar/Archive/master/Documentation/img/public3.png" width="70%"></p> <br/>
 A showcase and celebrate of the colourful diversity of porn.
 The goal of this festival is to stimulate an open, societal debate.
 Its mission is to bring a genre back into the public sphere of the cinema that is usually locked away in private quarters.
 Its prime directive is to present the creativity and political possibilities of a defining (yet always hidden) part of society.
 The goal is to challenge prejudices and stereotypes.
 The festival offers a film and theory program that breaks the monotony boring cheesy mainstream porn – to proudly presents feminist, queer & LGBTIQ* positions.
 The Porn Film Festival Vienna wants to create an open and welcoming space for reception, discussion, and reflection and to challenge and broaden horizons.
-Because porn can be: lustful, honest, friendly and self-determined!
+Because porn can be: lustful, honest, friendly and self-determined![5]

 ## Transcoding
 By creating different systems of transcoding, I'm hoping that each way of transcoding will question the value of the pornographic film presented either by adding or deducting value.
 I want to question our relation to porn and navigate between the line of the private and the public sphere.<br/>